-Please Note: Certification in adult, infant and child CPR competency is required by the CCTC for an initial issuance of a teaching credential.
+Please Note: Certification in adult, infant and child Cardiopulmonary Resuscitation (CPR) competency is required by the California Commission on Teacher Credentialing (CCTC) for an initial issuance of a teaching credential.

 As a condition of remaining in the program, students must maintain a grade point average of 3.0 (B) or better, with no course grades lower than a C+.